ianwdunlop/COSHH-API/README.md

 `Auth0Audience` is the identifier used in the Auth0 setup page for the particular API within the chosen `Auth0Domain`.

-LDAP username and password are used to get a list of users from the MDC LDAP server.
-The coshhbind@medcat.local user has been created specifically for this purpose and has readonly access.
-The password is stored in 1Password.
+LDAP username and password are used to get a list of users from an LDAP server.
+Or use a usernames file.

 Start the database (also seeds the db with initial data):
 ```bash